Why Traditional Models Missed the August 2024 VIX Spike (And What Caught It)

 But fragility doesn’t always show up in prices first.

-We use open-loop environmental inputs that influence behavior before the effects surface in market data.
+The MSD system generates classifications using open-loop environmental inputs that influence behavior before the effects surface in market data.

 On August 2nd, 2024: